-Shippers also must provide emergency response information to the motor carrier for each hazardous material being shipped.
+Guidebook (ERG).
+Motor carriers may assist shippers by keeping an ERG on each vehicle carrying hazardous materials.
+The driver must provide the emergency response information to any federal, state, or local authority responding to a hazardous materials incident or investigating one.
+Total quantity must appear before or after the basic description.
+The packaging type and the unit of being shipped.
 The emergency response information must be able to be used away from the motor vehicle and must provide information on how to safely handle incidents involving the material.
-It must include information on the shipping name of the hazardous materials, risks to health, fire, explosion, and initial methods of handling spills, fires, and leaks of the materials.
+It must include information on the shipping name of the hazardous materials, risks to health, fire, explosion, and initial methods of handling